 Source: Ipsos Affluent Q1 2019 Barometer.
 Based on Affluents aged 18+

-An overwhelming majority of Affluents preparing for retirement are in a good place, with most of them on track or having already exceeded their financial goals.
+An overwhelming majority of Affluents preparing to retire are in a good place, with most of them on track or having already exceeded their financial goals.
 Despite this, women are more likely to say they feel less financially prepared for retirement than men.

 Psychologically, an overwhelming majority are also in a good place, with many Affluents looking forward to retirement.
 Again, women show slightly more signs of concern than men and are less likely to say with confidence that retirement will be fulfilling.